Example Development

 Get the designated board from

-data attributeIf the data attribute is empty, then the board level toolchains and build configuration targets are the example ones.
+boardsdata attributeIf the data attribute is empty, then the board level toolchains and build configuration targets are the example ones.

 If the data attribute exists,

-to add extra toolchains and build configuration targets pairs with the board ones.-
++to add extra toolchains and build configuration targets pairs with the board ones.-to reduce extra ones from board ones.

 Example Types